 The public consultation gives professionals that already participated in the ESCNH as Topic Expert Group (TEG) members, parent organisations and further stakeholders such as professional/international organisations and industry partners the chance to provide feedback on the ESCNH in order to further improve quality.
 Additionally, EFCNI wants to ensure that the wider community has the opportunity to contribute and form the European Standards of Care for Newborn Health.
 The consultation period ran from the beginning of August 2021 until mid October 2021 and the consultation was conducted via an online survey.

 For the expert consultation, independent specialists were invited to review one of the standards currently under revision to increase general acceptance and ensure the conclusiveness of evidence.
 EFCNI aimed at consulting one to two experts per standard.
 The expert consultation phase was conducted simultaneously to the public consultation and was accompanied by an online questionnaire.

 If you are interested in becoming an independent reviewer for the current or future revisions of the European Standards of Care for Newborn Health, you can send us an email to email@example.com.

-Following the consultation phase, the first authors of the original standards will receive the consolidated comments of both consultations.
-They will then review the comments and revise the standard in agreement with their co-authors.
-Once a revised draft of the standard is available, the respective TEG chairs are asked for proof of content.
-The corresponding Chair Committee voting, which requires an 80% majority for the update to be passed, was held in June and July 2022 for 8 majorly revised standards, in accordance with the original developing process.
+Following the consultation phase, the first authors of the original standards received the consolidated comments of both consultations.
+They then reviewed the comments and revised the standards in agreement with their co-authors.
+Once a revised draft of the standard was available, the respective TEG chairs were asked for proof of content.
+The corresponding Chair Committee voting, which required an 80% majority for the update to be passed, was held in June and July 2022 for 8 majorly revised standards, in accordance with the original developing process.

 For further information on the revision process or the ESCNH you can contact us via email at firstname.lastname@example.org.